If you are reading this blog, I am assuming you are feeling some level of uncertainty or anxiety about choosing a college major.

 For example, if you want to be an engineer, you have to get an engineering degree.
 On the other hand, if you want to be a journalist, there are lots of majors that can accommodate that goal.

-After digging in what you are interested in and what your career goals are, now you need to consider the future aspects of the major you have chosen.
+After digging into what you are interested in and what your career goals are, now you need to consider the future aspects of the major you have chosen.

 Will you still enjoy it years from now?
 Will you be able to find a job?
 How hard will it be?
 Will you have to move where the jobs are or are there jobs everywhere?
 These are the questions that one should consider before choosing a major.